kistofe/Boss-Design/README.md

 ![](https://i.imgur.com/Mm08CmJ.png)

-_In the Boss Fight, the player has to shoot it down from the ceiling by using the Slingshot_
+_During the the Boss Fight, the player has to shoot it down from the ceiling by using the Slingshot_

 ![](https://i.imgur.com/R5hDcNe.png)